Allah Bux Soomro: Tenure as premier

-Soomro served as the Chief Minister of Sindh for two terms, starting from March 23, 1938, to April 18, 1940, and March 7, 1941, to October 14, 1942, and held the portfolios of finance, excise, and industries.
+Soomro served as the Chief Minister of Sindh for two terms, starting from 23 March 1938, to 18 April 1940, and 7 March 1941, to 14 October 1942, and held the portfolios of finance, excise, and industries.

 Soon after taking over as Chief Minister of Sindh, Soomro overruled the banishment of Ubaidullah Sindhi, thereby allowing him to return to his homeland.
 He reduced the salary of ministers to Rs.500 per month and prohibited the practice of nominating members to local bodies.

 Soomro also introduced reforms in religion.
 In 1938, he prohibited Ziwal-Haj.
 He also banned the Om Mandali, a predecessor of the Brahma Kumari organisation.

 Ziwal-Haj controversy

 In 1934, a Muslim Pir of Lawari had organised a local Haj for those who could not afford to visit Saudi Arabia.
 The pilgrims gathered on Ziwal-Haj, read namaz while turning to the dargah, went to a local well renamed Zam Zam, addressed the Pir as Khuda and greeted each other as Hajji.
 It gave these poor Muslims great spiritual satisfaction.
 The Muslims denounced it as un-Islamic, agitated violently, and forced Allah Bux Soomro to ban it in 1938.
 This group had similar beliefs as Zikri sect of Balochistan.